Nobody likes to hear that an ingredient in antifreeze — propylene glycol — is also found in food. However, what exactly does that mean?

 The real truth about propylene glycol is a bit more complicated (like most things!).
-The research surrounding this substance is limited in regard to many types of cases, while it’s still a legal ingredient in many foods and other products.
+The research surrounding this substance is limited in regard to many types of cases, while it’s still a legal ingredient in many foods, including flavored iced coffees, and other products.
 Read on to find out the facts.

 What Is Propylene Glycol?